-(b) Assess the reliability and validity of the information provided by the state agency on performance measures and standards, and make recommendations for improvement, if necessary, prior to submission of those measures and standards to the Executive Office of the Governor pursuant to s.
-216.0166(1).
+(b) Assess the reliability and validity of the information provided by the state agency on performance measures and standards, and make recommendations for improvement, if necessary, before submission of such information pursuant to s.
+216.1827.

 (c) Review the actions taken by the state agency to improve program performance and meet program standards and make recommendations for improvement, if necessary.